top of page

 This disconnect between profit and value is causing tremendous harm to people and the planet.
 Metrics like Gross Domestic Product give the false impression that the economy is a success when it is consuming natural resources at unsustainable rates, damaging the environment that supports it, and investing in things that degrade human welfare.
 Meanwhile, our economy fails to direct investment towards things that would genuinely improve human wellbeing, such as repairing environmental damage or improving social cohesion.

-We believe that markets are unmatched when it comes to efficiently allocating resources, transmitting information and promoting innovation.
-However, we also believe that our current formulation of capitalism encourages businesses to generate a profit at the expense of the Universal Commons, effectively making them parasites on society.
+We believe that markets are unmatched when it comes to efficiently allocating resources, transmitting information, and promoting innovation.
+However, we also believe that our current market system encourages businesses to generate a profit at the expense of the Universal Commons.
 Some businesses extract a private benefit while eroding the Universal Commons and the public good, and they are often not held sufficiently responsible for the impact they cause.
-They are also able to influence the institutions that shape the economic landscape in order to preserve their private advantage.
+Even more disturbing is their ability, via advocacy and lobbying, to influence the institutions that shape the economic landscape to preserve and expand their private advantage.

 The Solution

-We believe it ought to be the role of these institutions to ensure that economic activity enables individuals and businesses to derive a private profit, but to also hold them responsible for the impact they have on the Universal Commons.
-These institutions ought to direct economic activity so private and public benefit are aligned, so that generating a profit corresponds with preserving or improving the Universal Commons.
+We believe that it is our duty to preserve and strengthen these institutions to ensure that economic activity enables individuals and businesses to derive a private profit, but to also hold them responsible for the impact they have on the Universal Commons.
+These institutions ought to direct economic activity so that private and public benefit are aligned, so that generating a profit corresponds with preserving or improving the Universal Commons.

-One of the key institutional reforms that the Universal Commons Project is pursuing is bringing many externalities into the market.
-Externalities like pollution or carbon emissions that are produced by economic activity have a significant impact on the Universal Commons, and thus have a significant impact on the public.
-If they are left unaccounted, then economic activity will tend to overproduce negative externalities and underproduce positive externalities.
+One of the key institutional reforms that the Universal Commons Project will pursue is bringing externalities into the market.
+Externalities like pollution or carbon emissions have a negative impact on the Universal Commons but are not reflected in market prices.
+The absence of market signals means that businesses acting alone or in small groups cannot reverse these externalities without placing their own viability at risk.
+If the Universal Commons are left unaccounted, then economic activity will tend to overproduce negative externalities and underproduce positive externalities.

 Overcoming the Fundamental Social Problem